cockroachdb/docs/cockroachcloud/cloud-org-sso.md

 Yes.
 When Cloud Organization SSO is enabled for your {{ site.data.products.db }} organization, only the [authentication methods you have enabled](configure-cloud-org-sso.html#enable-or-disable-an-authentication-method) are displayed to your users.

-#### Which authentication flows are supported with Enterprise Authentication?
+#### Which authentication flows are supported with Cloud Organization SSO?
 Is it possible to enable the identity provider initiated flow?

 The primary flow is the _service-initiated flow_, where you initiate configuration of Cloud Organization SSO through the {{ site.data.products.db }} Console.

-If you need to initiate SSO integration from the IdP, contact your account team for assistance.
+If you need to initiate configuration from the IdP, contact your account team for assistance.

 #### What default role is assigned to users when auto-provisioning is enabled in a {{ site.data.products.db }} organization?